-In addition, as a young business, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
+In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
 Even if we obtain regulatory approval, we will need to transition from a company with a research and development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.